wp-plugins/magic-post-listing/readme.txt

 Magic Post Listing has a great feature for specifying layout of slider.
 Using layout feature of MPL you can show filtered posts/pages using a specific style.
 Currently MPL has 2 layouts, default and light-slider.

 *   Default layout shows filtered posts/pages using a simple structure.
 This layout is useful for using as recent posts widget or using in a theme with customized style.
+It has list/grid option as well.
 *   Light-slider layout shows filtered posts/pages in a slider using a jQuery plugin.
 There are some useful options for this layout in MPL so you can configure it in a way that you like easily.

 **Developers**